The Oxford Dictionary defines ‘Identity’ as “The characteristics determining who or what a person or thing is”

 Sociologist Erving Goffman describes identity as an interactive construction rather than something ‘given’ and suggests that all social interaction is like a dramatic performance.

-Likewise, I believe that we can be whoever the hell we want to be … understandably, we cannot control how we are born, our gender or the genes we inherit; however I feel we have the power to manipulate our identity and portray ourselves as whoever or whatever we desire to be.
+Likewise, I believe that we can be whoever the hell we want to be … understandably, we cannot control how we are born, our sex or the genes we inherit; however I feel we have the power to manipulate our identity and portray ourselves as whoever or whatever we desire to be.

 People behave differently in different settings.
 Take a working environment in which you would perform professionally against a social setting were you would behave in a more relaxed manor.
 In both settings we would conduct ourselves differently however both still require performance.
 This theory applies across the communication board, whether that be in person, over the phone, email and varies depending on the receiver / audience.